The Entity poster

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Carla Moran returns home from work to her children in their modest Los Angeles house.
 She is a single mother working hard to provide for her three children, living a difficult but manageable ordinary life..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Carla is brutally attacked and raped by an invisible force in her bedroom.
 The attack is violent, physical, and terrifying.
 Her screams bring her children, but they see nothing.
 Her ordinary world is shattered..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to After another violent attack witnessed by her children, Carla makes the active choice to fight back and seek answers beyond psychiatry.
+This shows the protagonist's commitment to After another violent attack witnessed by her children, Carla makes the active choice to fight back and seek answers beyond psychiatry.
 She decides this is real and she must prove it, committing herself to finding a solution despite everyone's disbelief., moving from reaction to action.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Carla is attacked in front of her children with devastating violence.
 Her son tries to intervene and is thrown across the room.
 The entity has destroyed her family's sense of safety.
 She nearly dies, and her spirit is broken.
-The whiff of death: she loses hope of ever being free., reveals the protagonist at their lowest point.
+The whiff of death: she loses hope of ever being free., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 78% of the runtime.
 The parapsychology team presents their plan: recreate her bedroom in a laboratory with liquid helium to freeze the entity and prove its existence.
 Carla agrees to be the bait.
 She synthesizes her trauma with their science, choosing to confront the entity on her terms., demonstrating the transformation achieved throughout the journey.